Moving toward best practice when using propensity score weighting in survey observational studies: Methods for incorporating survey weights into propensity score weighting

-Under the balancing weights framework, the tilting function $h(\mathbf{X}) = g(\mathbf{X})/f(\mathbf{X})$ serves as a bridge to tilt the covariate distribution in the population $f(\mathbf{X})$ to that in the target population $g(\mathbf{X})$.
-Since our goal is to derive the expressions of various estimands for target populations in the superpopulation, we first derive a general form of this class of estimands $\tau_{h}(\mathbf{\mathbf{X}})$ considering the average treatment effect over the target population in the superpopulation.
-Under weak exchangeability in both the treatment assignment and sampling processes, Equation \eqref{balancingweights} can be expressed as,
+Under the balancing weights framework, the tilting function $h(\mathbf{X}) = g(\mathbf{X})/f(\mathbf{X})$ is used to tilt the covariate distribution in the population $f(\mathbf{X})$ to that in the target population $g(\mathbf{X})$.
+Since our goal is to derive the expressions of various estimands for target populations in the original population, we first provide a general identification formula of this class of estimands $\tau_{h}(\mathbf{\mathbf{X}})$ considering the average treatment effect over the target population in the original population.
+Under the retrospective design, Equation \eqref{balancingweights} can be expressed as,